 The VIP in our model is a monopoly supplier of an essential input that is employed in the production of a (downstream) retail product.
-The VIP's downstream affiliate and n symmetric rivals produce and market the retail product.7
+The VIP's downstream affiliate and n symmetric rivals produce and market the retail product.

-For simplicity, both the upstream and downstream production technologies exhibit constant returns to scale.8 The VIP's upstream marginal cost is c^u .
+For simplicity, both the upstream and downstream production technologies exhibit constant returns to scale.
+The VIP's upstream marginal cost is $c^u$ .
 The VIP sells the input to its downstream rivals at unit price w.
-We will write each rival's
+We will write each rival's n is exogenous in our model.
+We restrict attention to parameter values for which all n + 1 competitors earn non-negative (extranormal) profit in equilibrium.
+Given the symmetry of the rivals in the model, we analyze the equilibrium in which all rivals set the same price for their product.

-5 See Biglaiser and DeGraba (2001), Mandy (2001), Beard et al. (2001), and Bustos and Galetovic (2003) for related insights with regard to the direct, asymmetric sabotage of rivals.
+See Biglaiser and DeGraba (2001), Mandy (2001), Beard et al. (2001), and Bustos and Galetovic (2003) for related insights with regard to the direct, asymmetric sabotage of rivals.

-6 Appendix A provides the proofs of all propositions and corollaries stated in the text.
+Appendix A provides the proofs of all propositions and corollaries stated in the text.
 These formal conclusions focus on settings in which the VIP's retail affiliate sets its price before the rivals set their prices.
 Appendix B demonstrates that the primary conclusions continue to hold when all competitors set prices simultaneously.